DataDog/integrations-core/ecs_fargate/README.md

 ## Out-of-the-box tags

-The Agent can autodiscover and attach tags to all data emitted by the entire tasks or an individual container within this task.
-The list of tags attached automatically depends on the agent [cardinality configuration][44].
+The Agent can autodiscover and attach tags to all data emitted by the entire task or an individual container within this task.
+The list of tags automatically attached depends on the agent [cardinality configuration][44].

 <div style="overflow-x: auto;">